Exporting quinoa to Europe

-An increased attention to both health and environmental and social responsibility is leading to rapid growth of the organic sector.
+Increased attention to health and environmental and social responsibility is leading to rapid growth of the organic sector.
 The demand for quinoa in Europe has been entirely driven by the organic sector.
-As a result, much of the quinoa on the market is organic.
-This trend has persisted even after large conventional retailers have started to stock quinoa.
+As a result much of the quinoa on the market is organic.
+This trend has persisted even after large conventional retailers started to stock quinoa.

-The current demand is still predominantly for organic quinoa, but as quinoa is becoming a more common product, there is growth potential in the conventional market as well.
+The current demand is still predominantly for organic quinoa, but as quinoa is becoming a more common product there is growth potential in the conventional market too.

-- For more information on which countries offer the best opportunities for organic products, check our study of the Trends on the European grains and pulses market.
+- For more information on which countries offer the best opportunities for organic products, check our study on the trends on the European grains and pulses market.

 Interest in new, authentic food

-Many European consumers are prepared to try out “new” products.
+Many European consumers are prepared to try out ‘new’, authentic products.
 The story behind quinoa, depicting it as an ancient grain from the native Andean region, makes the product more interesting.

 - If possible, create a good story for your product, including information on such aspects as its origin, social impact and traditional cultivation.

 The variety of food products available on the European market is growing rapidly.
 Quinoa is an interesting ingredient for new products in this expanding market.
 It is used in grain mixes, such as rice and quinoa or quinoa and pulses, and in salads, pastas, ready-made meals and soups, bakery products, snacks and breakfast cereals.